tethysplatform/tethys/docs/supplementary/optional_features.rst

 JSON Widget
 -----------

-Enable a JSON widget in the admin pages for app settings.
+Enables a JSON widget in the admin pages for app settings.

 **dependencies**
     - ``django-json-widget``